zukunft/zukunft.com/docs/llm/pending.md

 fill web/component/execute/system_page.php::error_log() with the real code: it returns only the text 'error_log placeholder' (see the snapshot src/test/resources/web/html/views_by_id/sys_log/65_sys_log_2.html), while web/system/sys_log.php::page_view already creates the page of one error entry and has no caller any more since http_old/error_log.php is retired.
 Load the sys log entry by the id from the url, show it and add a page test.
 Take care that a user may only see his own errors and that only an admin sees the errors of all users

+### calculate all results (missing parts of the retired http_old/calculate.php)

+the legacy controller http_old/calculate.php ('update all formula results', the batch version of the retired formula_test.php) had no caller in the program code.
+It loaded all formulas in blocks, built the calculation queue per formula and calculated all results, while it streamed the progress in percent to the browser with ob_flush every few seconds (the pause taken from the configured frontend response time).
+It has no direct replacement: the job views exist (m=82 job_async 'Progress', m=83 job_control 'Process list' and m=84 job_check, views::JOB_ASYNC_ID, JOB_CONTROL_ID and JOB_CHECK_ID), but they show only 'process_progress placeholder' resp. 'process_list placeholder', and shared/types/job_types.php has only the per object triggers (value_update, formula_update, ...), no job that recalculates all results.

+add a job type that recalculates all formula results (the queue building of the old controller with result_list::frm_upd_lst and formula::calc can be taken over) and let the admin start it from the job control view (m=83).
+A long running recalculation must not block a http request, so it must run as an async job, not synchronously as the old controller did

+fill the job views with real code: web/component/execute/system_page.php shows only 'process_list placeholder' for the job control view (m=83) and 'process_progress placeholder' for the job async view (m=82), so a running job can neither be seen nor followed.
+Show the job list with the status of each job and the progress in percent of the running job, which replaces the streaming progress of the old controller, and add a page test

+note for the denial of service protection (see the section above): the old controller was a perfect attack target, because it recalculated all formulas of the pod on a simple GET request and checked only that the user id is set, so even an ip user without a login could start it.
+The new job must be startable only by an admin user, and there must be a test for the negative case

+### reload the base configuration (missing parts of the retired http_old/async_process.php)

+the legacy controller http_old/async_process.php had no caller in the program code and it did not do what its name and its header say ('display the progress of an asynchronous process'): for an admin user it reloaded the base configuration synchronously in the http request (import_file::import_system_data, the action that the retired http_old/user.php offered as 'Force reloading the base configuration e.g. to check that the units definition are still OK'), it showed the import view (m=76) as the header and printed only 'loading of base configuration started' and 'finished' around the import.
+The function import_system_data is still used by cfg/db/sql_db.php, so only the frontend action is missing.

+add the 'reload the base configuration' action for an admin to http/server_admin.php (where the other admin functions live) or as a job type, with a confirm step, because the import overwrites the system objects.
+Do not run it synchronously in a http request as the old page did: a long running import belongs to an async job, whose progress is shown in the job async view (m=82), see the calculate all results section above

+the mask that the name of the old page promises is the job async view (m=82, views::JOB_ASYNC_ID, 'Progress'), but it shows only 'process_progress placeholder', so the progress of an asynchronous process cannot be followed at all, see the calculate all results section above

 ### data load

 are there any database or object fields that are not yet filled or set by one of the json import tests